Remote Work at Hippo Education

 We tend to equip people with a strong Mac so they can be effective wherever they are.

-Sqwiggle.com is a game changer.
-Not sure how anyone does without it.
+These seem to come and go a little.
+Slack has been a game changer for us especially with the addition of video chat on demand.
 You also need a robust video conf system here and there for clients… Skype for those capable, GoToMeeting for the tech naive (oddly, clunky GoToMeeting is easier for non tech people than the more intuitive Skype, Google Hangout, etc.).
-Also Slack is a game changer for removing email misery.
+And, our internal Wiki is getting more and more important.

 Worst was a Lake House my family rented with a wifi router circa 1915.
-I had to work in the kitchen on top of the microwave 2 inches from the router for 3 days standing up.
+I had to work in the kitchen on top of the microwave 2 inches from the router for 3 days standing up, while little kids ran past me screaming all day.
+Not an ideal space.
+But, I still liked it better than cubicle days of old.